Reuse machine configuration on many machines

 JSON subtab of the CONFIGURE tab

-Set your privacy settings.
+Set your privacy settings in the menu bar.
 There are three options for this:

 • Public: Any user inside or outside of your organization will be able to view and use this fragment.